myoluk/virtual-paint/README.md

 ### Discrete Writing
-> Flip the other side of the tracked object to write discretely.
+> There is a small trick.
+Flip the other side of the tracked object to write discretely.
 This way the marker will not be detected.

 ![Marker Enable/Disable](https://raw.githubusercontent.com/myoluk/virtual-painting/main/images/marker-enable-disable.gif)